networkguild/netconf-cli/README.md

 - Copy binary to /usr/local/bin/netconf (or any other location in $PATH)
 - Enjoy

+#### Note for apple users

+If binary doesn't run, or shell kills it instantly, you might need to allow it.
+From terminal `sudo xattr -d com.apple.quarantine /path/to/binary` or from settings under `Privacy & Security`

 ## Usage:

 Use provided help pages for more information about subcommands